IBM/ibmi-oss-docs/docs/troubleshooting/5733OPS_MIGRATION.md

 - Rather than invoking `python`, invoke `python2` or `python3` depending on which version of Python you are using.
 This also applies to other Python commands.
 For instance, use `pip2` or `pip3` to invoke the Preferred Installer for Python ("pip").
 - Any globally-installed Python modules will need to be reinstalled (this is due to the changing Python version)
 - Whenever possible, Python packages should be globally installed via RPM packages, rather than with the `pip` or `pip3` commands.
 See [this document](PYTHON_MODULES.md) for more information.
+- Install the Db2 connection package with yum, by running `yum install python3-ibm_db` or `yum install python2-ibm_db` (rather than installing shipped .whl files)
+- Install the Db2 connection package with yum, by running `yum install python3-itoolkit` or `yum install python2-itoolkit` (rather than installing shipped .whl files)

 ## Node.js migration notes

 - Any globally-installed modules must be reinstalled.
 Note, however, that global installations of node modules are generally considered bad practice (with a few exceptions, like `node-gyp`).
+- Be sure to use the `itoolkit` package from npm (`npm install itoolkit`) for accessing RPG, CL, etc.
+- For database access, install one of the following packages from npm:  `idb-connector`, `idb-pconnector`, `odbc`
 - To switch the default version of Node.js for all users, use the `/QOpenSys/pkgs/bin/nodever` utility.
 For instance, for Node.js version 10 to be the default, run `/QOpenSys/pkgs/bin/nodever 10`
 - If you need to explicitly invoke a specific major version of Node.js, the executable is found at `/QOpenSys/pkgs/lib/nodejs<version>/bin/node`, where <version> is the major version.
 For instance, to run Node.js version 10, one could run `/QOpenSys/pkgs/lib/nodejs10/bin/node`
 - To switch the default version of Node.js for a specific user, place /QOpenSys/pkgs/lib/nodejs<version>/bin/node` at the beginning of the user's PATH environment variable, similar to what's documented [here](https://bitbucket.org/ibmi/opensource/src/master/docs/troubleshooting/SETTING_PATH.md).
 For instance, that user could run the following from the shell to set their default to version 10: